Born in Greenfield Queens County, on the

 Father of a son, who works for the City of Toronto, his Daughter is a Chef for

 the home for the aged in Boiestown, NB.
-He will never write a book as books lay unread, he is passing on his knowledge and passion for fly fishing to a lady called Amanda, who will carry on the tradition of teaching and preaching the effects of fly fishing on the human soul.
+He is passing on his knowledge and passion for fly fishing to his walk in clients, and helps others with some on-line information.

 « Life is beautiful,